jaceksan/pex-test/README.md

 All projections must contain MERGE key, if MERGE is used, so MERGE is still optimized.

 ## Encapsulate the tool into docker container

+Instead of installing python3 and additional modules into host environment, we should create second container for the tool.
+We would need additional Dockerfile, setup.py and extend docker-compose.yaml.

+As a workaround you can use virtualenv.